Admission & Enrollment

 HMEI reserves the right to administer additional proficiency tests to any applicant, accepted applicant, or enrolled student about whose English language proficiency HMEI has concerns.
 All English as a Second Language (ESL) recommendations and requirements are a condition of admission, enrollment and/or continued enrollment at HMEI.

 Enrollment at HMEI is limited, in order to insure our students receive the finest educational experience possible.
 Classes fill quickly and for this reason, we encourage students to apply early.
 Applications are reviewed and considered in the order they are received.
+Most applications are received January through March for classes beginning in June.

 Acceptance & Registration